-Pirates congregated at the Caribbean port thanks to its coma-inducing rum, readily available prostitution and its reputation as a relative safe haven from patrolling European warships.
+Pirates congregated at the Caribbean port thanks to its coma-inducing rum, readily available prostitution and its reputation as a haven from patrolling European warships.

 The ancient city of Dwarka was largely assumed to be a myth.
 However, in 2000, ruins were discovered in the Gulf of Cambay which reignited the debate.
 Legend has it that Lord Krishna ruled over the splendid city of Dwarka, comprising hundreds – possibly thousands – of palaces built of gold and silver.